Skip to main content

 List of defaultExpressions

-• 'ch.docuteam.tools.string.DateFormatter.getDateTimeString(object1.getFile().lastModified(), DateFormatter.Short)': Enters the date of the last modification of a file.
+... the date of the last modification of a file'ch.docuteam.tools.string.DateFormatter.getDateTimeString(object1.getFile().lastModified(), DateFormatter.Short)'

-• 'ch.docuteam.tools.file.FileUtil.getHumanReadableFileSize(object1.getFile())': Enters the file size in human readable form.
+... the file size in human readable form'ch.docuteam.tools.file.FileUtil.getHumanReadableFileSize(object1.getFile())'

 List of validatorClassNames

-• 'MetadataElementValidatorDateYYYYMMDDPartial.java': Only accepts dates in the format yyyyMMdd, yyyyMM or yyyy.
+'MetadataElementValidatorDateYYYYMMDDPartial.java'... dates in the format yyyyMMdd, yyyyMM or yyyy

-• 'MetadataElementValidatorDateHierarchyRangeCH.java': Only accepts dates or date ranges in the format dd.MM.yyyy or dd.MM.yyyy - dd.MM.yyyy and additionally checks whether a given date rage is within the ancestors range and comprises the descendants date ranges.
+'MetadataElementValidatorDateHierarchyRangeCH.java'... dates or date ranges in the format dd.MM.yyyy or dd.MM.yyyy - dd.MM.yyyy and additionally checks whether a given date rage is within the ancestors range and comprises the descendants date ranges

-• 'MetadataElementValidatorDateHierarchyYear.java': Only accepts dates or dates ranges in the formats yyyy or yyyy - yyyy and additionally checks whether a given date range is within the ancestors ranges and comprises the descandants date ranges.
+'MetadataElementValidatorDateHierarchyYear.java'... dates or dates ranges in the formats yyyy or yyyy - yyyy and additionally checks whether a given date range is within the ancestors ranges and comprises the descendants date ranges

 List of postActionClassNames